She said, "Don't make others suffer for your personal hatred.": Cultural references and themes

-Writer Dani Cavallaro described "She said, 'Don't make others suffer for your personal hatred'" as an episode "axial to Evangelion's world".
 Throughout the installment, Shinji's psychology is explored, as well as his relationship with Misato Katsuragi.
 Another theme is the depiction of Shinji and Misato's inner world and Shinji's doubts about the real reason why he decides to pilot the Eva-01.
 The episode is the culmination of the positivity and lightness of the action arc of the series, in which the relationships of the protagonists seem to reach the point of resolution and the story towards a happy ending.
+This arc also contains typical shōnen elements, like cooperation and victory over enemies.
 Gendo, for example, portrayed in the early episodes as a cold and aloof father, congratulates Shinji and compliments him.
 Shinji realises after this event that he pilots the Eva-01 only to receive the approval of his parent, whose praise moves him to unexpected happiness.
 Writer Dennis Redmond has noted how Gendo's compliments are an "unusual moment" for Japanese culture, which "tends to recognise group achievement rather than individual merit".
 Misato, on the other hand, shows great faith in man's possibilities in the course of the plot, renouncing fatalistic or deterministic attitudes, echoing Hideaki Anno's work typical themes.

-In "She said, 'Don't make others suffer for your personal hatred'", Asuka Langley Soryu, characterised by a grumpy and proud character, is annoyed by the achievements of his colleague Shinji.
+In "She said, 'Don't make others suffer for your personal hatred'", Asuka Langley Soryu, characterised by a grumpy and proud character, is annoyed by the achievements of her colleague Shinji.
 Gualtiero Cannarsi ascribed her conduct to a manly protest, a psychological term for a form of rebellion identifiable in women who are tired of the role stereotypically associated with the female gender.
 Asuka acts as if she tries to prove herself and surpass the male gender, fusing an "inferiority complex" and "radical rivalry".

-In the course of the episode, Asuka defines Misato's generation, the one that experienced Second Impact and its aftermath firsthand, as a "generation born poor".
-The expression "Second Impact generation", also mentioned by a radio program in another scene in the episode, has been compared by Gualtiero Cannarsi to that of the "war generation".
-In the course of the preparations for the clash against Sahaquiel, the town of Matsushiro, where the second division of the Nerv is located, is also mentioned.
+The Boa beer that Misato drinks in the episode refers to the Boa juice that appears in the anime movie Flying Phantom Ship (1969).
+During the preparations for the clash against Sahaquiel, the town of Matsushiro, where the second division of the Nerv is located, is also mentioned.
 In the real world, plans were made in the area of Matsushiro for the construction of underground imperial headquarters to be used after the Second World War.